In Person Learning FAQ

 The district will take every measure to practice social distancing and other safety measures.
 We will have at least 3 ft. social distance requirement in our classrooms, hallways, and offices.
 Some hallways and stairwells may have designations for traffic flow.
 Visual reminders are posted throughout the building.
 Six (6) feet of social distancing will be maintained in cafeterias during lunch periods when masks are removed for eating.

 Will social distancing be implemented on the school bus?

-The Illinois State Board of Education guidelines, a school bus may transport a maximum of 50 individuals including the driver.
+The updated Illinois State Board of Education guidelines no longer has limits for the number of riders due to COVID-19.
 All bus riders and the driver will be required to wear a mask while on the school bus.
-Depending on the number of bus riders, 6 ft. of social distancing may not be able to physically distance.
+Depending on the number of bus riders, students may be able to physically distance.
 If the bus has full ridership, physical distancing will not be possible and quarantine for unvaccinated individuals is more likely if there is a positive case.